MobleApp-Group4/Mobile-Project/README.md

 2. Open the project in Android Studio
 3. Add your google-services.json to the app/ folder
 4. Sync Gradle and run the app on an emulator or physical device

+### 👨🏻‍🏫 Introduction

+FoodieGenie is a modern food recipe and order management application developed using Kotlin and Jetpack Compose.
+It allows users to browse recipes, add them to the cart, manage orders, and provides an admin interface to handle all orders in the system.

+### 🧪 Features

+🔐 Firebase Authentication (Email login)
+📖 Recipe browsing with images and details
+🛒 Add items to cart
+🧾 Place orders and view order history
+🧑‍💼 Admin panel for managing all user orders
+👤 User profile management
+📥 Real-time updates from Firebase Firestore